Improving your wireless connection

 Some definitions

 The terms “router”, “access point”, and “hotspot” are often used interchangeably, even though technically they mean different things.
-For the purposes of this discussion:

 802.11 protocols

 As I mentioned, 802.11 a/b/g/n (and a bunch of other letter combinations) are nothing more than different protocols under the 802.11 umbrella.
-Some are quite different from one another, and they have different characteristics.
+Some are quite different from one another, and they all have different characteristics.

-Some are faster but more susceptible to interference; others are more robust but slower.
+Some are faster but more susceptible to interference; others are more robust, but slower.
 Some are older and supported in almost every Wi-Fi device you may have, while new variations are being developed and released over time and may not be supported across the board.

 You can see which protocol is currently in use in Windows by running a Command Prompt (or PowerShell), and entering: